blmhemu/blmhemu.github.io/content/archive/slidev/index.md

 +++

 ## Backstory
 Recently, I was going through the [self-hosting 101](https://talks.mrkaran.dev/talks/foss-united-apr-2021.html) slides by [Karan Sharma](https://mrkaran.dev/).
-Along with the content, the way the slides were presented as HTML pages caught my attention.
+Besides the content, the way the slides were presented as HTML pages caught my attention.
 I quickly opened up the inspect tool to find out more and found a few `bespoke-marp-slide` classes.

 ![HTML Inspect tool on marp slides](inspect.png)

 A quick search led me to [Marp](https://marp.app/).
 It was then I realized that unbeknownst, there was a whole bunch of software for making PPTs with existing OSS technologies.
-I found many JS packages, targeted as this space.
+I found many JS packages targeted at this space.
 Some of them being [Slidev](https://sli.dev/), [RevealJS](https://revealjs.com/) and [ImpressJS](https://impress.js.org/#/bored).

 ## Slidev
 For some unknown reason, I chose to learn Slidev.
 The slidev website is sleek and gives a glimpse of what you can do with the framework.
-I frequently use code, splits, tables, flow charts and diagrams in my ppts.
+I frequently use code, splits, tables, flow charts, and diagrams in my ppts.
 Slidev makes it easy to do all of these tasks and more.
-* Code highlighting is built-in and is a first-class citizen.
+* Code highlighting is built-in, and a first-class citizen.
 * Easy splitting with `::left::`, `::right::` markdown extensions.
 * Mermaid support for drawing diagrams and flow diagrams right in the markdown file.